How to Fix Sleep Mode Battery Drain on Windows 11 — Complete Step-by-Step Guide

 SolutionDifficultyEffectiveness

-Sleep mode is designed to save power, but in Windows 11, Modern Standby sometimes works against us by keeping certain devices awake.
+Sleep mode is supposed to save power, but in Windows 11, Modern Standby can sometimes work against you by keeping parts of the system awake in the background.

 ✔️You might also find these helpful: